ssantichaivekin/prolog-grader/Readme.md

 ## How do I download the student assignments?

-On the *Grades* section of the page, if you hover over the problem name, a dropdown menu will appear.
+On the *Grades* section of the canvas, hover over the problem name and a dropdown menu will appear.
 Click *Download Submissions*.

 ![Download Submissions](download-submissions.png)

 ## Introduction

-This is a python script that uses swi-prolog executable to run multiple prolog files.
-The idea is that we can make the prolog console write something to stdout by using the `writeln` predicate.
+This is a python script that uses swi-prolog executable to run prolog scripts.
+The idea is that we can make the prolog console write something to standard output using the `writeln` predicate.
 Every time writeln evaluates, it will print its argument.
-We then write a script to compare the output of swi-prolog with the expected output we already have.
+We then write a script to compare the output of swi-prolog with the correct output.
 For example, one can write a test case as:

-`:- (isAlphabet(a), writeln('true')) ; writeln('false').`

-That is, if an existing variable `a` is considered `isAlphabet` by other predicates, then it will print `true`.
-It will print `false` otherwise.
-A more realistic example would be:

 `:- (isPalindrome([0, 1, 1, 0]), writeln('true')) ; writeln('false').`

-The output is supposed to be `true`.
+Here, you would ask the student to define the `isPalindrome` predicate.
+This script will then either print true or false depending on what the student has implemented.
+The correct output is `true`, so if this script prints true, the student will recieve a score.

 When designing a test case, it is best to only **use only true-false tests and use only one test per file**.
 True-false tests are better than enumeration (using forall predicate) tests.
 This is because the order of enumeration